ror-community/ror-site/content/facts/_index.md

 ROR operations are administered by California Digital Library, Crossref, and DataCite and advised by a larger [steering group](/about/#steering-group).
 The ROR steering group is responsible for strategic decision-making about governance, sustainability, and overall project direction.

-There is also a [community advisory group](/supporters) of 40+ volunteers from across the research sector who contribute to discussions and planning around issues such as data curation, policies, adoption, and engagement.
-ROR [supporters](/supporters) have also contributed financially.
+There is also a [community advisory group](/community) of users and stakeholders from across the research sector who contribute to discussions and planning around issues such as data curation, policies, adoption, and engagement.

+ROR is funded through partial in-kind support from its three operating organizations, time-limited grant funds, and contributions from organizations that support ROR.
+Learn more about ROR [supporters](/supporters).

 ## Integrations